Let’s Talk Licensing

 Compact States

 States that have implemented the Nurse Licensure Compact (NLC).
-The NLC is an interstate agreement that allows an RN with a multi-state license to practice in any state that has implemented the Compact.
+The NLC is an interstate agreement that allows a registered nurse with a multi-state license to practice in any state that has implemented the Compact.

 Non-Compact States